Looking At Real Madrid Star Olga Carmona's Career Highlights And Stats

 A peek into Olga Carmona’s personal life

 Olga Carmona was born in Seville, Andalusia.
-She grew up with her parents, Olga Carmona and Jose Verdasco, and an elder brother, Fran Carmona.
-The latter is also a football player and he plays for Sevilla C, the third team of Sevilla FC.
+She grew up with her parents, Olga Carmona and Jose Verdasco, and has an elder brother, Fran Carmona.
+The latter is also a football player who plays for Sevilla C, the third team of Sevilla FC.

-At the age of six years, Olga Carmona began her football career with Sevilla Este.
-While her parents wished for Carmona to pursue other sports such as swimming and tennis, and even pushed for her to take up flamenco dancing, the World Cup winner was adamant to continue playing football.
+At the age of six, Olga Carmona began her football career with Sevilla Este.
+While her parents wished Carmona pursued other sports such as swimming and tennis, and even pushed her to take up flamenco dancing, the World Cup winner was adamant about playing football.
 Eventually, her parents gave in to her wish.
-Needless to say, the left back repaid the faith that her parents put in her dreams.
+Needless to say, the left back repaid the faith that her parents had put in her.

 Looking At Megan Rapinoe’s Career Highlights, Stats And More